SAP/curated-resources-for-domain-driven-design/blog/0001-ddd-introduction.md

 # An Introduction to Domain-Driven Design

 You’ve undoubtedly heard the phrase “Domain-Driven Design” (DDD) thrown around a lot recently as a software development architect.
 You might be pondering what it is and why it is gaining popularity in business.
-So, in this blog post, I’ll introduce you to Domain-Driven Design, describe its advantages, and show you how it can help teams create better software.
+So, in this blog post, We’ll introduce you to Domain-Driven Design, describe its advantages, and show you how it can help teams create better software.
 First, let us describe the term "domain".
 A domain in software development describes a particular area or subject matter that a system is designed to address.
 If you were creating an e-commerce system, the domain would be "e-commerce."
 The domain is significant because it sets the system’s needs as well as the business principles that govern it.

 DDD puts the domain at the heart of the creative process.
 This indicates that figuring out the domain and modeling it in the software is the primary goal.
 Instead of forcing the business to conform to the constraints of the software, the objective is to develop a software system that represents the business area.